ArnaudBuchholz/ArnaudBuchholz.github.io/blog/post/Improving maintainability.md

 If your **project definition** does not include a **static validation step** leveraging tools like [ESLint](https://eslint.org/) or [StandardJS](https://standardjs.com/), you are missing the **opportunity to detect upfront all the potiental problems** of your code base.

 Any doubt ?
 Just look at the [eslint rules database](https://eslint.org/docs/rules/).
 Each rule is **heavily documented** with advices and examples.
-They are **constantly revised** and they convey the **knowledge of many developers** *(more than [700 contributors](https://github.com/eslint/eslint/graphs/contributors) to the project)*.
+They are **constantly revised** and they convey the **knowledge of many developers** *(the project owns more than [700 contributors](https://github.com/eslint/eslint/graphs/contributors))*.

 Two examples in particular :

 * [`no-cond-assign`](https://eslint.org/docs/rules/no-cond-assign) : it controls the use of assignment inside a condition.

 As the rule says :

 > There are valid reasons to use assignment operators in conditional statements.
-However, it can be difficult to tell whether a specific assignment was intentional.
+However, it can be difficult to tell whether a specific assignment was **intentional**.

 * [`no-async-promise-executor`](https://eslint.org/docs/rules/no-async-promise-executor) : it prevents the use of async functions as the promise executor.

 The rule explains :

 > The executor function can also be an async function.
-However, this is usually a mistake, for a few reasons:
+However, this is usually a **mistake**, for a few reasons:
 > * If an async executor function throws an error, the error will be lost and won't cause the newly-constructed Promise to reject.
-This could make it difficult to debug and handle some errors.
+This could make it **difficult to debug** and handle some errors.
-> * If a Promise executor function is using await, this is usually a sign that it is not actually necessary to use the new Promise constructor, or the scope of the new Promise constructor can be reduced.
+> * If a Promise executor function is using await, this is usually a sign that it is **not actually necessary** to use the new Promise constructor, or the scope of the new Promise constructor can be reduced.

-Some rules also offers the possibility to **fix automatically** the spotted issues *(in particular  the formatting)*.
+And there are **many** other documented rules.
+Some also offer the possibility to **fix automatically** the spotted issues *(in particular  the formatting ones)*.
 This is a great benefit for [**lazy developers** like me](https://www.linkedin.com/pulse/lazy-arnaud-buchholz/).

 ## Runtime validation of maintainability

 **Every** line of code should be tested and, actually, the tests may even be written [**before** the production code](https://en.wikipedia.org/wiki/Test-driven_development).

-**Testing the code** is associated to maintainability for several reasons :
+**Testing the code** is associated to maintainability for good reasons :
 * Tests **validate and secure the code behavior**.
-It means that if you need to work on it, it makes sure the modification will not **break** it.
+It means that if someone needs to work on it, it makes sure the modification will not **break** it.
+Or if it does, a **good test** will help the developer quickly identify the issue.

+TODO: a good test vs a bad test

 * Tests also **document the code**.
 The best way to understand a class or a method is to check the tests and discover what are the **use cases**.

 ## Developer intention